Thursday, November 23, 2017

 I’m from the birds, my baby crying, my son’s talking, the rain, Djavan, Alcione, Marisa Monte, Shakira, samba, forró, axé, Timbalada, mantras from Tibetan monks, Sting’s fields of gold, Pink Floyd, Whitesnake, Tchaikovsky, Bach, Vivaldi and Beethoven

-I’m from my husband’s bear, my children’s skin, a baby blanket, the waves of the sea on my feet, the water when I wash my hair, the sand, the wind on my face
+I’m from my husband’s beard, my children’s skin, a baby blanket, the waves of the sea on my feet, the water when I wash my hair, the sand, the wind on my face

 I’m from Flavio’s birth, Lara’s birth, the barbecue at Tangará, the day my sister, Patricia and I went to see Baryshnikov in São Paulo, we were so excited!